 If you own a small business, you know how important it is to get a leg up on the bigger businesses whenever you can.
 Webster Digital Marketing is a small business that works for small businesses, so we know firsthand the challenges small businesses face.
 That’s why we recommend email marketing—it’s an incredibly powerful tool that gives measurable and proven results.
 In fact, 68% of small business owners say email marketing is their most effective advertising channel.

-Through email marketing, small businesses can reconnect with customers (to hopefully bring them back in the door) and increase the number of services existing customers use.
-Email can also help drive traffic to both your website and your social media profiles.
+Through email marketing, small businesses can reconnect with customers to bring them back into the door and increase the number of services existing customers use.
+Emails can also help drive traffic to both your website and your social media profiles.
 Businesses can use email to let customers know about: